5T33Z0/Clover-Crate/01_ACPI/README.md

 ### Double First State

-In order for [Speedstep](https://en.wikipedia.org/wiki/SpeedStep) to work correctlly, it is necessary to duplicate the first state of the P-states table.
+In order for [Speedstep](https://en.wikipedia.org/wiki/SpeedStep) to work correctly, it is necessary to duplicate the first state of the P-states table.
 Although the necessity of this fix has become doubtful for newer CPUs, it is still relevant to Intel CPUs of the `Ivy Bridge` family.

 ### NoDynamicExtract